rudi77/CarND-MPC-Project/README.md

 In Model Predictive Control (MPC) the task of following a trajectory can be seen as an optimization problem.
 The solution to this problem is an optimal trajectory.
 MPC involves simulating different actuator inputs, predicting trajectories and selecting the optimal trajectory, i.e. the one with the minimum cost.
 The optimal trajectory is re-calculated at every timestamp.
 Thus, it dynamically adapts its trajectory constantly.

 ### Polynomial Fitting and MPC Preprocessing
 The simulator does not only provided the state information of the vehicle but also the reference trajectory in form of waypoints.
 These waypoints are used to fit a third order polynomial.
-The following steps are carried out:
+The computed coefficients are then used to calculate the CTE and EPSI The following steps are carried out:
 1.)
 Transform waypoint coordinates: The waypoint coordinates are given in the map's coordinate system which is different to the car's one.
 The coordinate transformation is done in the  `ransform_coordinates(...)` function in the main.c file:
 ```c++
 vector<double> transform_coordinates(double x, double y, double psi, double x0, double y0)